 “Lightning Kills!
-Save a Life in Africa” Program Provide Vital Gift of Lightning Protection for Schools
+Save a Life in Africa” Program Provides Vital Gift of Lightning Protection for Schools

 Volunteers in U.S. seek funding and support to provide more African communities with critical relief from lightning’s deadly threat